 Each University of Alaska MAU is responsible for tracking non-cash transactions.
 UAF requires reporting of non-cash gifts/awards when the fair market value of the gift/award exceeds $50.

 Per the IRS, "Fair market value (FMV) is the price that property would sell for on the open market.
-It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowlege of the relevant facts."
+It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts."

-The IRS reporting threshold is currenlty $600; however, it is cumulative for all non-cash gifts/awards received by an individual from all University of Alaska MAU's during the course of the calendar year.
+The IRS reporting threshold is currently $600; however, it is cumulative for all non-cash gifts/awards received by an individual from all University of Alaska MAU's during the course of the calendar year.
 Each reported non-cash gift/award is entered into the Banner finance system to consolidate the information and arrive at the total given to each individual during the calendar year.
 So it might be that your UAF department has given an individual a gift valued at $75 and they then won an airline voucher from UAA valued at $495 and then won a jacket from UAF Athletics valued at $90.
 Since the IRS looks at UA as a whole, this would result in a total of $660 received by this individual, exceeding the IRS reporting threshold.

 Both, a non-cash gift/award given to any person (employee, student, volunteer or, in general, any member of the public) must be reported to UAF.
 Non-cash gifts/awards given to non-employees must be reported when the fair market value of the gift/award exceeds $50; all non-cash gifts/awards given to employees must be reported regardless of the value.